Skip to content

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.

-For our lab, we will run a deployment with compose that consists of the traefik proxy and our whoami container.
+For our lab, we will run a deployment with compose that consists of the traefik proxy, devops_lab and devops_lab_db containers.
+We will also add configuration to the file for traefik to know which address corresponds to which container.
+In addition, we will expose and password protect traefik dashboard.

 services: